IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 aware of your Beam application.
 To include your application and any dependencies, use the `--jarsToStage` option.

-If your Beam application uses the Beam [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options **and no default value is provided**, Streams submission-time parameters are created for the application.
+If your Beam application uses the Beam [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options, Streams submission-time parameters are created for the application.

 After the application bundle file is created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streaming Analytics REST API, or `streamtool` command.
 For more information about bundle submission, see the `$STREAMS_RUNNER_HOME/samples/README` file.

 #### Example

-This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a local Streams instance.
+This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a Streaming Analytics service or a local Streams instance.

 ```
 java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:$STREAMS_INSTALL/lib/com.ibm.streams.operator.samples.jar:/home/beamuser/beamapp/lib/myapp.jar \